OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 After the developer has generated its own private / public key pair, the signing process can take place.
 From a high-level point of view, this process is meant to associate the app file (.apk) with the public key of the developer (by encrypting the hash value of the app file with the private key, where only the associated public key can decrypt it to its actual value that anyone can calculate from the .apk file): this guarantees the authenticity of the app (e.g. that the app really comes from the user who claims it) and enforces a mechanism where it will only be possible to upgrade the app with other versions signed with the same private key (e.g. from the same developer).

-Many Integrated Development Environnements (IDE) integrate the app signing process to make it easier for the user.
+Many Integrated Development Environments (IDE) integrate the app signing process to make it easier for the user.
 Be aware that some IDEs store private keys in clear text in configuration files; you should be aware of this and double-check this point in case others are able to access such files, and remove the information if needed.
 Apps can be signed from the command line by using the 'apksigner' tool provided in Android SDK (API 24 and higher) or the 'jarsigner' tool from Java JDK in case of earlier Android versions.
 Details about the whole process can be found in Android official documentation; however, an example is given below to illustrate the point:
 ```
 apksigner sign --out mySignedApp.apk --ks myKeyStore.jks myUnsignedApp.apk
 ```
 In this example, an unsigned app ready for signing ('myUnsignedApp.apk') is going to be signed with a private key from the developer keystore 'myKeyStore.jks' located in the current directory and will become a signed app called 'mySignedApp.apk' ready for release on stores.

+###### Zipalign

+The <code>zipalign</code> tool should always be used to align an APK file before distribution.
+This tool aligns all uncompressed data within the APK, such as images or raw files, on 4-byte boundaries, which allows for improved memory management during app runtime.
+If using apksigner, zipalign must be performed before the APK file has been signed.

 #### Publishing Process